tannerntannern/ts-mixer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/tannerntannern/ts-mixer/badge.svg?branch=master)](https://coveralls.io/github/tannerntannern/ts-mixer?branch=master)
 [![dependencies Status](https://david-dm.org/tannerntannern/ts-mixer/status.svg)](https://david-dm.org/tannerntannern/ts-mixer)

+### Why another Mixin library?
 It seems that no one has been able to provide an acceptable way to gracefully implement the mixin pattern with TypeScript.
 Mixins as described by the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/mixins.html) are far less than ideal.
 Countless online threads feature half-working snippets.
 Some are elegant, but fail to work properly with static properties.
 Others solve static properties, but they don't work well with generics.
-Some are memory-optimized, but force you to write the mixins in an awkward and cumbersome format.
+Some are memory-optimized, but force you to write the mixins in an awkward, cumbersome format.

 My fruitless search has led me to believe that there is no perfect solution with the current state of TypeScript.
 Instead, I present a "tolerable" solution that attempts to